rhylanbolt/developerdocs/README.md

 </section>
 <section id="rate-limits" class="doc-section">
 <h1>Rate Limits</h1>
-<p>Opti-X APIs enforce rate limits to ensure system stability and fair usage across all clients.
+<p>Personalize APIs enforce rate limits to ensure system stability and fair usage across all clients.
 This guide explains the limits and how to work within them.</p>
 <h2>Why This Matters</h2>
 <p>Rate limits protect the platform from:</p>
 <ul>